 The thought of colon cancer can be scary— especially being that it’s the third most common cancer in both men and women.
-And unfortunately, symptoms don’t manifest themselves until the disease has become more advanced.
+Unfortunately, symptoms don’t manifest themselves until the disease has become more advanced.
 With that said, many people will have signs of the disease at an early stage— many of which can be overlooked.
+Because of this, depending on your age, family history, and other risk factors, we at Rocky Mountain Cancer Centers (RMCC) recommend regular screening for colon cancer with your primary care physician.
 Like all cancers, it is best to catch and treat colon cancer early, so if you notice any of these five signs, be sure to schedule an appointment with your doctor.

 1. Unexplained weight loss

 Unexplained weight loss isn’t just a sign of colon cancer, but other cancers as well.
-If you lose more than ten pounds over a period of a few months without trying, it’s worth looking into.
+If you lose more than ten pounds over a few months without trying, it’s worth looking into.

 2. Fatigue and weakness

-Sometimes, fatigue can be confused for tiredness.
+Sometimes, fatigue can be confused with tiredness.
 However, they are not the same.
 Tiredness can usually be remedied by sleep and rest.
 On the other hand, cancer-related fatigue is different, often being described as feeling tired, weak, worn-out, heavy, slow, or having no energy or get-up-and-go.
-If you feel what could be fatigue, it’s important to visit your doctor to determine the cause.
+As the disease progresses, the body may allocate a significant amount of energy to combat the cancer, leading to persistent fatigue.
+Individuals experiencing prolonged fatigue, even after adequate rest, should seek medical advice to identify potential underlying causes.

 3. Abdominal cramps